 It’s very important to read the seed package or growing tag to know exactly how much space to leave between each plant and the correct distance between rows.
-Some vegetables, like Carrots that grow profusely and quickly, need to be thinned out so they have sufficient room to mature.
-This kind of information is also clearly indicated.
+Some vegetables, like carrots, that grow profusely and quickly, need to be thinned out so they have sufficient room to mature.
+This kind of information is also clearly indicated on the package.

-Every two weeks after planting you should be fertilizing your garden you can use an all purpose, tomato fertilizer or a vegetable fertilizer.
+Every two weeks after planting you should fertilize your garden.
+You can use an all-purpose tomato fertilizer or a vegetable fertilizer.

 Lastly, harvest your vegetables promptly when they’re at their peak.
 You can freeze or give away the surplus.